microsoft/nlp-recipes/README.md

 # NLP Best Practices

-This repository contains examples and best practices for building NLP systems, provided as Jupyter notebooks and utility functions.
+This repository contains examples and best practices for building NLP systems, provided as [Jupyter notebooks](scenarios) and [utility functions](utils_nlp).
 The focus of the repository is on state-of-the-art methods and common scenarios that are popular among researchers and practitioners working on problems involving text and language.

-## Planning
-All feature planning is done via projects, milestones, and issues in this repository.

 ## Getting Started
 To get started, navigate to the [Setup Guide](SETUP.md), where you'll find instructions on how to setup your environment and dependencies.